 The Company is authorized to issue an unlimited number of Common Shares and an unlimited number of Preferred Shares, issuable in series with such rights and restrictions as are determined by the Board of Directors of the Company.
-As of the date hereof, there were 17,208,475 Common Shares issued and outstanding and 2,100,000 Preferred Shares issued and outstanding.
+As of the date hereof, there were 17,461,912 Common Shares issued and outstanding and no Preferred Shares issued and outstanding.
+BSM has 2,100,000 series I preferred shares issued and outstanding.